nkysd/java-student-management-gui/README.md

 git clone https://github.com/nkysd/java-student-management-gui.git
 ```

-2. Open the project in your preferred Java IDE.
+2. Open the project in your preferred Java IDE, such as IntelliJ IDEA, Eclipse, or VS Code.

 3. Compile and run: